-I have always loved art.
-I began as a fine artist and my main mediums were pen and ink and pencil.
-I like those two over painting because I felt I had more control.
+I have always loved art, I began as a fine artist and the mediums I like most were pen, ink and pencil.
+I liked those two over painting because I felt I had more control.
 In the late 90’s I began to get into the digital arts designing artwork and editing images.
-My late wife was a photographer I assisted her on her shoots.
+My late wife was a photographer at the time and I assisted her on her shoots.
 She did not live to see the digital age of photography.
-When she passed I was left with all of her equipment I began to slightly dabble into photography.
-I was told a few times that I was a great photographer and I felt that I was just a good picture taker because I knew how to capture a frame but not how to make the camera do what I wanted to do.
+When she passed I was left with all of her equipment and I began to slightly dabble into photography.
+I was told a few times that I was a great photographer and I felt that I was just a good picture taker because I knew how to frame my subjects but not how to make the camera do what I wanted to do.
 My current wife purchased me a new digital camera and I began to study more about photography.
-This is when my journey began as an actual photographer.
+This is when my journey began as a photographer/photographic artist.

 - Website: www.karimsaafirphotography.com